projectcalico/calico/master/networking/ip-autodetection.md

 - Changes to subnet for cross subnet feature for packet encapsulation
 - Changes to host IP address

-You configure specific IP address and subnet for a node using environment variables or updating the node resource.
+You caN configure specific IP address and subnet for a node using environment variables or by updating the [Node resource]({{site.baseurl}}/{{page.version}}/reference/resources/node).

 ##### Configure IP and subnet using environment variables

-To configure IP and subnet values using environment variables, use the calicoctl node run command.
+To configure IP and subnet values using environment variables, use the `calicoctl node run` command.
 For example:

 ```
    calicoctl node run --ip=10.0.2.10/24 --ip6=fd80:24e2:f998:72d6::/120